UCalgary Funding Opportunities:

-The Global Indigenous Skills program is funded by Global Skills Opportunity (GSO) - the Government of Canada’s Outbound Student Mobility Pilot Program.
+The Global Indigenous Skills program (GIS) is funded by Global Skills Opportunity - the Government of Canada’s Outbound Student Mobility Pilot Program.
 Its aim is to invest in global skills for both Indigenous and non-Indigenous students, cultivating leadership, identity awareness, and global networks related to Indigenous ways of knowing, doing, connecting, and being.

 The University of Calgary has partnered with Mitacs to provide funding through the Globalink program for senior undergraduate, graduate (Masters or PhD) and postdoctoral fellows to take part in international research opportunities.
 These are collaborative experiences between the University of Calgary and universities located in Mitacs partner and eligible countries.
 The award is worth $6,000 CAD per student.
 Placements must be between 12-24 weeks.

 For more information, please refer to:

 The Undergraduate International Research Grant supports undergraduate UCalgary students participating in eligible UCalgary research programs.
 A list of current eligible programs is available on the grant webpage, linked above.

 - Mainland China: The Canada Learning Initiative in China has connected select Canadian universities with the Chinese Ministry of Education to cover many of the costs of studying in mainland China on a number of different approved programs.
 You must be a full time student at the University of Calgary and must be accepted into one of the approved study abroad programs